 There is one feature that often differs between banks, other than interest rates – the early withdrawal penalty.

-You'd think that there wouldn't be much variation among banks on the early withdrawal penalty – but there is.
+You’d think that there wouldn’t be many variations among banks on the early withdrawal penalty – but there is.

 The early withdrawal penalty is assessed if you close your CD before its maturity date.
 You always have the option to withdraw your funds and close the entire CD, you simply surrender some or all of your accrued interest.